-It’s true, a good website is an absolute must, and unless you have a generous friend or family member who happens to be a web developer, you’re going to have to spend some money at this early stage.
+When it comes to building an online platform it's true that a good website is an absolute must, and unless you have a generous friend or family member who happens to be a web developer, you’re going to have to spend some money at this early stage.

 But a clear website, with calls to action, client success stories, social media links, details of your offered services, and enquiry forms – at the very least – are going to help you stand out.

 Getting this website in front of your potential clients is a whole different story.
-There’s no use having an aesthetically pleasing and functional site, if nobody is around to see it.
+There’s no use having an aesthetically pleasing and functional site if nobody is around to see it.